 Why You Need to Set Performance Goals

-Here are some good reasons you should be setting your own performance goals:
+Here are some good reasons you should be setting your own employee goals.

 To Meet Organizational Requirements

 The requirements of your work might be daunting and even beyond your reach.
-However, when you carefully plan and set goals towards meetings these requirements, you will find untapped energy, resources, and even more opportunities to accomplish your goals.
+However, when you carefully plan and set goals for meeting these requirements, you will find untapped energy, resources, and even more opportunities to accomplish your goals.

 Renowned American management consultant Peter Drucker said: